PrasadIngole777/Team-Delta/Diaily Updates/Prasad_Day_21.md

   * from manim import * : Imports the Manim library.
   * class MyScene(Scene) : Defines a new scene class that inherits from Manim's Scene class.
   * def construct(self) : Defines the construct method, which is where you'll write your animation code.

+You can render this scene by running :

+    manim -p -ql ClassName